oronymzy/tips/docs/glossry.md

 : count noun
 : [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)) is “a [unit of digital information](https://en.wikipedia.org/wiki/Units_of_information) in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications) that consists of eight [bits](https://en.wikipedia.org/wiki/Bit).
 The term is often used when the term [byte](https://en.wikipedia.org/wiki/Byte) might be ambiguous, as the byte has historically been used for storage units of a variety of sizes.”

+**operand** {: #operanddef }
+: count noun
+: [Wikipedia's definition](https://en.wikipedia.org/wiki/Operand#Computer_science) is “the part of a computer instruction which specifies what data is to be manipulated or operated on, while at the same time representing the data itself”.

 **operator** {: #operatordef }
 : count noun
 : [Wikipedia's definition](https://en.wikipedia.org/wiki/Operator_(computer_programming))[^operatordef-note1] is “a construct which behaves generally like a function, but which differs [syntactically](https://en.wikipedia.org/wiki/Syntax_(programming_languages)) or [semantically](https://en.wikipedia.org/wiki/Semantics_(computer_science)) from a usual function.”